jtompkins/Haberdasher/Readme.md

 ## Using Haberdasher

 Haberdasher has a small API surface centered around the `EntityStore` class.
-For this walkthrough, we'll be using the following types:
+For this walkthrough, we'll be using the following type:

 	public class Product
 	{